prophets-of-tron/into-the-woods/docs/overview/structure/README.md

 ## Overview

-Structures are entities that are visualized as structure tiles, but are stored as entities that respond to actions.
+[Structures] are entities that are visualized as structure tiles, but are stored as entities that respond to actions.

 ## See Also

 - [Designing a Structure](/docs/guides/design-structure.md)

+[structures]: /into-the-woods/structure